“Pregnancy and Postnatal Exercise Expert, Wendy Powell”. Having been quoted as such as pretty often *bows* I was thinking about what it really meant.

 I am very clear however about my ‘expert’ status.

 My expertise is in physical exercise throughout pregnancy and beyond – for fitness, strength, fat loss, flexibility, core and postural restoration, as well as alleviating pain and discomfort.
 I have a sound technical knowledge of, and and can advise on, optimum nutrition for pregnancy, breastfeeding and postnatal weight control.
-I developed the MUTU System after 10 years of putting mums’ midsections back together.
+I developed the MUTU System program after 10 years of putting mums’ midsections back together.

 General guidelines are a good starting point, but fears about exercise causing miscarriage; ‘how much weight gain is too much?’; ‘how long will it take to lose it?’; ‘how hard, how often and for how long should I exercise?’; exercise to make pregnancy, SPD and back ache more comfortable and controlling weight gain in pregnancy are all clearly still big concerns.